gasolin/webbymouse/README.md

 $ nwbuild -p osx64 webbymouse
 ```

-Currently MacOS is the only support platform.
+Due to underlying robotjs mouse library, currently MacOS is the only support platform.